Why Weight Training Is Insanely Good For Weight Loss

 Men lift weights and bulk up and lose body fat.
 Did you know as a woman you can also practice weight training to lift weights and lose body fat without bulking up?

-Since men have lots of testosterone, their muscle becoming larger and bulkier than they workout, but women don’t have all that testosterone, so weight training is an excellent way to get long, lean muscle and burn more calories, without worrying about bulkiness.
+Because men have a lot of testosterone, their muscles get bigger and bulkier as they exercise, but women don't have all that testosterone, so weight training is an excellent way to get long, lean muscles and burn more calories without worrying about bulkiness.

 Many women skip weight training and rely on aerobic exercise to lose weight, which is good for you.
-But if you want to see amazing changes in your body, rev up your calorie burn, and keep weight off long term, you need to add weight training to your exercise program.
-Just read on to learn more about how weight lifting can help you lose weight and keep it off.
+But if you want to see amazing changes in your body, increase your calorie burning and keep the weight off for good, you need to add strength training to your exercise program.
+Read on to find out more about how weight training can help you lose weight and keep it off.

 What Is Weight Training?